EBG2014/ReproResPeer_Assignment_1/peer assessment 1.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##      41    8841   10760   10770   13290   21190
 ```
-The median number of steps was **10,760** and the mean number of steps was **10,770** - and as can be seen from both the histomgram and the proximity of the median to he mean, the distribution was realtively symmetric with some left skewness.
+The median number of steps was **10,760** and the mean number of steps was **10,770** - and as can be seen from both the histomgram and the proximity of the median to he mean, the distribution was relatively symmetric with some left skewness.

 ##Average Daily Activity Pattern